howonlee/howonlee.github.io/_drafts/2022-03-20-Van%20Valen%20Software%20Estimation.md

 Even the existing estimation models which partially do this, like the ancient COCOMO model, often dismiss the ultimate uniformity of the 2-hour task and the 5-year task.
 I believe that they're as different as the fractal image with 2 iterations versus the fractal image with 10 iterations.
 Gigantic differences in scale and seeming complexity they may have, but it should be the same model for both.

-So what do you do in that sort of picture?
-One possible picture is proportionate growth, like Gibrat's law.
-The claim thus goes, "Tasks grow in multiplicative proportion in time taken without respect to their scale."
+So what do you do in that sort of situation?
+One possible picture of this situation is proportionate growth, like Gibrat's law.
+The picture thus can be described, "Tasks grow in multiplicative proportion in time taken without respect to their scale."
 The chance a 2-day task has to double in time is the same as the chance a 4-day task has to double in time.
 This makes a lognormal distribution of possible times.
-If you're one of those physics weirdoes, like Bak was, who's obsessed with power laws then there's [shenanigans you can do to turn the resulting lognormal distribution into a power law](https://arxiv.org/pdf/cond-mat/0310061.pdf).
+A more technical discussion is [given here](https://www.eecs.harvard.edu/~michaelm/postscripts/im2004a.pdf).

 There is a pretty decent putative argument for why an underlying process for software task times might ultimately be a power law instead of just being a classic instance of physicists writing with large markers on log-log plots and seeing a power law where there isn't.
 Software is basically creating valid statements in a language with respect to a specification, sometimes fiddly or indistinct or only well-defined in retrospect: but this is merely dual to setting a great number of variables which satisfy a big gnarly satisfiability formula.
 But satisfiability [is a condensed matter lattice](https://web.stanford.edu/~montanar/RESEARCH/book.html) in addition to being a computer-science NP-complete problem, and they proved a second-order phase transition with criticality and fiddly little phase transitions in many ways to express certain kinds of _random_ satisfiability a long time ago.
 You see a second-order phase transition, you expect the power laws to pop up like fungus in rotting wood.